damp11113/discord-bot/README.md

  chang your token file

-this is no virus.
+This is no virus.
-This is not nuke bot.
+This is not a nuke bot.